bbauska/W3Cx-3of5/README.md

 <input type="datetime">, "week", "month", "datetime-local", etc.
 ```

-The HTML5 specification indicates that we can use <input type="date"> and <input type="time"> while for some years (before the specification became a frozen standard in October 2014), other variants were also present, such as type=datetime, datetime-local, month and week.
+The HTML5 specification indicates that we can use &lt;input type="date"&gt; and &lt;input type="time"&gt; while for some years (before the specification became a frozen standard in October 2014), other variants were also present, such as type=datetime, datetime-local, month and week.

 [Here is an interactive example at JSBin](https://jsbin.com/supope/1/edit) where you can change the type of date chooser and try all the different possible values for the type attribute of date pickers.